morsimantov/Park-Me/README.md

 You can check out the parking lots that are currently near you.
 Near the the available lots there's a green spot (red spot for full and orange for crowded).

+> [!NOTE]
-**Note:** our app works with live location, therefore requires that you consent to location sharing in your device.
+> our app works with live location, therefore requires that you consent to location sharing in your device.

 ![image](https://github.com/morsimantov/Park-Me/assets/92635551/7c426c54-f248-4c6e-bf60-2a02c127adb2)